 UGHE is a fully accredited Rwandan university.
 The MGHD program, and all future programs, carry the same weight as any other international degree.
 Currently, there are not relevant international accrediting bodies for our MGHD degree.
 We take great pride in the caliber of both our curriculum and faculty and recognize that the strength and value of our MGHD program is in its uniqueness.
 Graduates from our MGHD program will be competitive candidates for future employers.
 As we continue to grow our university we will seek program-specific international accreditation, where relevant.

 How much does the MGHD cost?

 The total cost to enroll as a member of the MGHD Class of 2019 is outlined below.
 Our combined Two-year Tuition and Related Fees must be paid according to a schedule agreed upon between the applicant and UGHE’s financial office.
-To accept a place in the MGHD Class of 2019, Rwandans or nationals from other East African Community countries will be required to make a one-time deposit of 415,000 Rwandan Francs or $500 USD, while citizens of all other nations must make a one-time deposit of $750 USD.
+To accept a place in the MGHD Class of 2019, students will be required to make a one-time deposit of 415,000 Rwandan Francs or $500 USD.
 Deposits are credited towards the Two-year Tuition and Related Fees and are due by 30 June, 2017.

 |Rwandan and EAC Nationals||Non-EAC Nationals|